Marianopolis College: Congress and clubs

 The student life at Marianopolis is supported by MSU (Marianopolis Student Union) Congress, the student government.
 Congress consists of a President and a Vice-President of Administrative Affairs, as well as a Vice-President of Finance and ten other coordinators, each one focusing on a specific domain.
 The President, Vice-President and six other members of Congress are elected by the student body at Marianopolis College; the remaining five positions are appointed.
 Many major events and activities regarding the ensemble of the students are organized by Congress, such events include Halloween celebrations, health week, Valentine's Day activities, and so forth.

 Students may freely create their own club to practice hobbies with other fellow students or to simply attract people of similar interests together.
 Currently, there are approximately 100 clubs within the college ranging from dance clubs to Computer science club to Tea club.
 These clubs coordinate activities and meetings between members and some also benefit from Congress' monetary financing.

 Athletics

 The Marianopolis College athletes go by the name of the Demons.
 They are involved in multiple competitive sports such as volleyball, basketball, and rugby.
 These teams play within the RSEQ sports league.

 Some student clubs also practice various other sports such as rowing, dragon boat, skiing, and tennis.

-Furthermore, the fitness center and gymnasium are open to students during certain hours during the week for them to work out.
+The fitness center and gymnasium are open to students during certain hours during the week for them to work out.